IBMa/equal-access/.github/ISSUE_TEMPLATE/rule.md

 ### Rule Description

-**Purpose and goal:** _one-line description of rule applicability (e.g., “This rule applies to any content that through CSS is displayed as a result of :hover”)_
+**Purpose and goal:** _brief description of rule applicability (e.g., “This rule checks for the Persistent requirement of information displayed on hover or focus.
+It applies to any content that through CSS is displayed as a result of :hover”)_

 **Relevant requirement:** _Link to WCAG SC_

+<-- issue opener, stop here and submit issue -->

 ---

+<-- the remaining information to be completed by Checker team -->

 ### Approach